-Khopra Danda Trek is a newly introduced short and delightful off-the-beaten excursion of Ghorepani Poonhill Trek at the Annapurna Region of Nepal.
+Khopra Danda Trek is a newly introduced short and delightful off-the-beaten excursion of Ghorepani Poonhill Trek in the Annapurna Region of Nepal.
+It is getting popular among domestic as well as foreign tourists recently.
 This trek offers excellent panoramic views of the Annapurna Himalayan range including Dhaulagiri, Machhapuchre, and other neighboring peaks.
 Cultural exploration is another major highlight of this short and easy trekking.

-We embark on the Khopra danda trek as we arrive at Pokhara, drive to Nayapul and start trekking towards Ghandruk then Tadapani.
-We pass through Rhododendron forest, small and large Gurung, Magar settlements.
-Upon arrival at Khopra danda, there is an opportunity to view a pristine lake in the middle of nowhere, the old trees and top of the hill offering spectacular close views of snow-capped mountains including Annapurna South, Dhaulagiri, and other neighboring peaks.
+We embark on the Khopra danda trek as we arrive at Pokhara, drive to Nayapul, and start trekking towards Ghandruk then Tadapani.
+We pass through the Rhododendron forest, small and large Gurung, and Magar settlements.
+Upon arrival at Khopra danda, there is an opportunity to sight a pristine lake in the middle of nowhere.
+Along with the old trees, the top of the hill offers spectacular close views of snow-capped mountains including Annapurna South, Dhaulagiri, and other neighboring peaks.
 Also, Poon Hill provides magnificent sunrise views of snow-capped mountains like nowhere else.
 We get back to Tikhedhunga followed by a drive to Pokhara which ends our short and amazing Khopra danda trek.